daikihi/testTypeScript/README.md

 # testTypeScript
 just testing for typescript

+sampletest.ts is a sample code in typescript.
+And sampletest.js is a code which is compiled using typescript.

 ## compile on MacOS

 * 1st, you need to install typescript onto your mac os